vnijs/radiant/inst/base/tools/help/view.md

 ### Column filters and Search

 For variables that have a limited number of different values (i.e., a factor) you can select the levels to keep from the column filter below the variable name.
-For example, to filter on rows with ideal cut click in the box below the variable name and select `Ideal` from the dropdown menu shown.
+For example, to filter on rows with ideal cut click in the box below the `cut` column header and select `Ideal` from the dropdown menu shown.
 You can also type a string into these column filters followed by return.
-Matching is case-insensitive.
+Note that matching is case-insensitive.
 In fact, typing `eal` would produce the same result because the search will match any part of a string.
-Similarly, you can type a string to select observations for character variables.
+Similarly, you can type a string to select observations for character variables (e.g., street names).

 For numeric variables the column filter boxes have some special features that make them almost as powerful as the `Filter` box.
 For numerical and integer variables you can use `...` to indicate a range.
-For example, to select `Price` values between $500 and $2000 dollars type `500 ...
+For example, to select `Price` values between \$500 and \$2000 dollars type `500 ...
 2000` and press return.
 The range is inclusive of the values typed.
-Furthermore, `0.32 ...` will show only diamonds with carat values larger than or equal to 0.32.
-These variables also have a slider that you can use to define the range of values to keep.
+Furthermore, if we want to filter on `carat` `0.32 ...` will show only diamonds with carat values larger than or equal to 0.32.
+Numeric variables also have a slider that you can use to define the range of values to keep.

-If you want to get _really_ fancy you can use the search box on the top right to search across all columns using regular expressions.
+If you want to get _really_ fancy you can use the search box on the top right to search across all columns in the data using **regular expressions**.
 For example, to find all rows that have an entry in _any_ column ending with the number 72 type `72$` (i.e., the `$` sign is used to indicate the end of an entry).
 For all rows with entries that start with 60 use `^60` (i.e., the `^` is used to indicate the first character in an entry).
 Regular expressions are incredibly powerful for search but this is a _big_ topic area.
 To learn more about regular expressions see this <a href="http://www.regular-expressions.info/tutorial.html" target="_blank">tutorial</a>.

-It is important to note that the column sorting, column filters, and search are _not persistent_.
-To store these setting press the `Store` button.
-You can store the data and settings under a different name by changing the value in the text input to the left of the `Store` button.
+It is important to note that column sorting, column filters, and search are **not** persistent.
+To store these settings for use in other parts of Radiant press the `Store` button.
+You can store the data and settings under a different dataset name by changing the value in the text input to the left of the `Store` button.
+This feature can also be used to select a subset of variables to keep.
+Just select the ones you want to keep and press the `Store` button.
+For more control over the variables you want to keep or remove and to specify their order in the dataset use the `Data > Transform` tab.